slamice/wri/hipsters/chapter01.md

 Renee was awake, but I was unsure if she went to the clinic or not.
 It was impossible to tell.
 Sitting in bed, topless, her posture and nudity fit a greek aristocratic she-lump.
 What played in front of her was the most unimaginable imaginable television.
 Horror movies with identical endings, relationship finales foreshadowing later romps.

-"How was your day, Cubby?
+"How was your day, Om?
 What did you do?" a seedless grape slid down Renee's mouth.

 "Nothing happened today.
 Things happened that were less than nothing today."
 I murmured.

-"Cubby can you turn on the washing machine again?
+"Om can you turn on the washing machine again?
 I forgot to put the clothes in the dryer.
 Wash them again so they don't get moldy."

 "Did you happen to check the mail?"
 I perked my ears up a bit.